CMOS Shop Talk

 Chicago Style Workout 36: Word Usage, Part 7

-This month’s workout, “Word Usage, Part 7,” once again centers on section 5.250 of CMOS 17.
+This workout once again returns to the usage glossary under paragraph 5.254 of CMOS 18.
 This time we’re focusing on words beginning with the letters n as in “nauseous” through p as in “proven.”

 April 30, 2019 in Chicago Style Workouts.